MFA, SSO, and 2FA: Which Authentication Method is Right for Your Business?

 To better combat data breaches, more companies are turning to stronger authentication methods, such as multi-factor authentication (MFA), single sign-on (SSO), or two-factor authentication (2FA).

 What do all these acronyms mean, and how can you determine which solution is the right fit for your business?
-In this guide, we’ll break down each approach's core differences, benefits, and security considerations to demonstrate that combining MFA and SSO is usually the best solution for most businesses.
+In this guide, we’ll break down each approach's core differences, benefits, and security considerations to demonstrate that combining MFA and SSO in a solution like Plivo’s Verify API is best for most businesses.

 {{cta-style-1}}